IFC invests US$5.6 billion to support private sector development in Africa

 In March, IFC announced $8 billion in global fast-track financing to help companies affected by the outbreak.

-Since then, IFC has committed more than $3.5 billion to companies globally and of that, IFC has invested US$517 million in Africa and the Middle East, with 66 percent going to countries eligible for financing from the International Development Association, the World Bank Group’s fund for the poorest countries.
+Since then, IFC has committed more than $3.5 billion to companies globally and of that, IFC has invested $517 million in Africa and the Middle East, with 66 per cent going to countries eligible for financing from the International Development Association, the World Bank Group's fund for the poorest countries.

 The Corporation also provided a combined $200 million to Access, FCMB and Zenith banks for on lending to SMEs across a number of sectors facing working capital or trade finance challenges.